 Gifts have to be with a value that can be expressed in money i.e. with a clear consumable value for the recipient.
 Advertising printouts, product samples or presents with a value of less than 10 euros (net of VAT) are not taxed as gifts since they hold little consumable value.
 Anything above 10 euros is taxed with 20/80 CIT which applies on the full amount.

-With respect to charitable donations, then it is possible to make tax-exempt donations to non-profit organizations and foundations who have been verified and put on a list managed by the tax authorities.
-The list of such associations can be found at the website of the Estonian Tax and Customs Board.
+With respect to charitable donations, then it is possible to make tax-exempt donations to non-profit organisations and foundations who have been verified and put on a list managed by the tax authorities.
+The List of associations benefiting from income tax incentives can be found at the website of the Estonian Tax and Customs Board under Public Data Inquiries.

 To know how much tax-exempt donations a company can make, two alternative calculations can be compared:

-1) the company can choose to either apply 3% of payments subject to social tax from the beginning of the calendar year (personalized payments such as salaries); or
+1) the company can choose to either apply 3% of payments subject to social tax from the beginning of the calendar year (personalised payments such as salaries); or

 2) 10% of the previous financial year’s accounting profits